unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 Note that there are two new loggers:
 - `Uno.Extensions.Logging.OSLog` which provides the ability to log the the iOS system logs
-- `Uno.Extensions.Logging.WebAssembly.Console` which provides thread safe and colored logging to the browser debugger console
+- `Uno.Extensions.Logging.WebAssembly.Console` which provides thread-safe and colored logging to the browser debugger console

 #### Migrating WebAssembly projects to .NET 5